PanPraescribens/primitive-survival/README.md

 <img src="docs/splash0.jpg" alt="Splash" width="682px">

+<h3>Introduction</h3>

+Here's the thing:  I'm a huge fan of Vintage Story and especially its <i>Wilderness Survival</i> mode.
+I also have a keen interest in real life primitive survival.
+This mod is my attempt to to meld the two to provide you with a more realistic early game experience.
+It also adds some new things to keep you busy at any point during the game.
+<br><br>

 <i>A huge THANKS goes out to <b>Siddly</b> (over on the Vintage Story Discord) for providing a few real cool fish for this mod!</i>
 <br>